Belle, Missouri

-Belle is a city in northeast Maries County and extending north into southeast Osage County in the U.S. state of Missouri.
+Belle is a city in northeast Maries County and extending north into southeast Osage County in Missouri, United States.
 The population was 1,381 at the 2020 census, down from 1,545 in 2010.

 The Osage County portion of Belle is part of the Jefferson City, Missouri Metropolitan Statistical Area.

 History

-A post office called Belle has been in operation since 1895.
-It is unclear why the name Belle was applied to this community.
+A post office called Belle has been in operation since 1895.Belle, Missouri was named after Belle Wallace, an early local resident.
+Local history records note that when the railroad arrived and local merchants met to name the town, they chose to name it after her because she was the only unmarried girl living in the area at that time.The Namesake: Belle Wallace was born near Dixon, Missouri in 1886 and moved to the local prairie area with her family.The Decision: Town founders and merchants chose her name during a community meeting around the time the railroad depot was established.
 Belle was a depot on the Chicago, Rock Island and Pacific Railroad, commonly known as the Rock Island.

 Geography

 Belle is located in northeastern Maries County and southeastern Osage County at the intersection of Missouri routes 28 and 89.
 Vienna, the Belle county seat, is 17 mi to the southwest along routes 28 and 42.
 Bland in Gasconade County is 5 mi to the east-northeast along Route 28, while Linn is 18 mi to the northwest along Route 89.
 Belle is 93 mi west-southwest of St. Louis.

 According to the U.S. Census Bureau, Belle has a total area of 1.34 sqmi, of which 0.001 sqmi, or 0.07%, are water.
 The city sits on high ground which drains northwest toward the Gasconade River, a tributary of the Missouri River, and southeast toward the Dry Fork, a tributary of the Bourbeuse River and part of the Meramec River watershed.